Read | Listen| Write

 The aroma of the meeting,

-Plus, the atmospheric sounds of definitive background chatter
+Plus, the atmospheric hum of collaborative background chatter.

 This most prominent event